johannesh2/vaadin-charts4-samples/README.md

 To build and run `mvn install jetty:run`

-Requires active Vaadin Charts 3 license.
+Requires active Vaadin Charts 4 license.
 Trial licenses are available.
+If you are looking sample codse for Vaadin Charts 3, go to https://github.com/johannesh2/vaadin-charts3-samples